SOCIAL AND PSYCHOLOGICAL UNDERSTANDINGS OF THE GOOD LIFE

 S1.4 :: Children and Youth in Cities (CYCLES)

-This project aims to establish a robust, international longitudinal study of young people’s lifestyles in cities where rapid urbanization is occurring.
+This project aims to establish a robust, international longitudinal study of young people’s lifestyles in cities where rapid urbanisation is occurring.
 Finding ways to live well in urban communities within the limits of planetary and local ecosystems is one of the most urgent and difficult tasks confronting all communities.
 Cities are also youthful places, by 2050, 7 out of 10 of young people will live in cities – how they live shapes our global future.
 This project explores the everyday lives and visions for sustainability of young people across the world in order to understand what is necessary for young people to live sustainable, fulfilling lives in diverse cities.

 Our work in this phase will be to establish project governance, conduct the fieldwork for UK and New Zealand case studies and work with international partners to secure funding for the research to be rolled out internationally.
-An advisory group for the project will be co-chaired by Stefanos Fotio of the United Nations Environment Programme’s Cities and Lifestyles unit.

 Research will begin with desk based reviews of the sustainability profile of each city before interactive focus groups and participatory visual methods give culturally relevant insights into what youth value and understand about local lives; their hopes and fears; obstacles and opportunities for more sustainable futures.
 This qualitative work will be used to inform scenarios within a mixed method online global survey which will question young people aged 12-24 about their daily experiences of mobility, food, home-life activities, employment, education experiences; and leisure and communication.